-Certificate is issued and who is legally bound by a Subscriber Agreement or Terms of Use.
+Subject Identity Information Information that identifies the Certificate Subject.
+Subject Identity Information does not include a domain name listed in the subjectAltName extension or the Subject commonName field.
+Subordinate CA A Certification Authority whose Certificate is signed by the Root CA, or another Subordinate CA. Subscriber (In the issuance and management of Publicly-Trusted Certificates) A natural person or Legal Entity to whom a Certificate is issued and who is legally bound by a Subscriber Agreement or Terms of Use.
 (Otherwise) The entity who requests a Certificate (e.g., a manufacturer or Cable Operator).
 The Subscriber is capable of using, and is authorized to use, the private key that corresponds to the public key listed in the Certificate.
-Subscriber Agreement An agreement between the CA and the Applicant/Subscriber that specifies the rights and responsibilities of the parties.
+Subscriber Agreement An agreement between the CA and the Applicant/Subscriber tha specifies the rights and responsibilities of the parties.
 Subsidiary Company A company that is controlled by a Parent Company.
 Subscriber Certificate A digital certificate issued by a CA to a Subscriber.
 Superior Entity An organization that is external to the CA which sets forth either some or all of the requirements that are incorporated in the Certificate Policy and to which the CA is contractually bound.
-One or more pieces of equipment or software that stores, System transforms, or communicates data.
-Technically Constrained A Subordinate CA certificate which uses a combination of Subordinate CA Certificate Extended Key Usage and/or Name Constraint extensions, as defined within the relevant Certificate Profiles of [11], to limit the scope within which the Subordinate CA Certificate may issue Subscriber or additional Subordinate CA Certificates.
+System One or more pieces of equipment or software that stores, transforms, or communicates data.
+Technically Constrained Subordinate CA Certificate A Subordinate CA certificate which uses a combination of Extended Key Usage and/or Name Constraint extensions, as defined within the relevant Certificate Profiles of [11], to limit the scope within which the Subordinate CA Certificate may issue Subscriber or additional Subordinate CA Certificates.
 Terms of Use Provisions regarding the safekeeping and acceptable uses of a Certificate issued in accordance with this CP/CPS when the Applicant/Subscriber is an Affiliate of the CA or is the CA. Trusted Persons Employees that are serving in one of the Trusted Roles for managing, administering or operating a CA as specified in Section 5.2.1 Trusted Positions A position or a role that may be assigned to each Trusted Person.
 Trusted Root CA Program A program, typically operated by an Application Software Supplier, that defines and maintains a set of root CA certificates that are treated as trusted for the purpose of validating Certificates that are intended to be Publicly-Trusted Certificates.
-Trustworthy System Computer hardware, software, and procedures that are: reasonably secure from intrusion and misuse; provide a reasonable level of availability, reliability, and correct operation; are reasonably suited to performing their intended functions; and enforce the applicable security policy.
-Unregistered Domain A Domain Name that is not a Registered Domain Name.
-Name Valid Certificate A Certificate that passes the validation procedure specified in specified by this CP/CPS.